[DIY] Simple Torque Tester for DC90 Motor - 3D Print

 The test went off without a hitch.

-Note that in my test the motor was only seeing half the attached 45lbs weight seen in the top picture as a pulley was used.
-Specifically, a Petzl Micro Traxion pulley that provides one-way-rope-locking.
+Note that in my test the motor was only experiencing half of the attached 45lbs weight seen in the top picture as a pulley was used.
+Specifically, a Petzl Micro Traxion that provides one-way-rope-locking.
 This prevents the weight from dropping when the motor is powered off, thus keeping feet safe.
 Alternatively, much cheaper ratchet pulleys would do too:

 Of course it can also be used without a pulley, and directly pull the load up instead.
 Just mind your feet ðŸ˜…